 All Saints' Day and All Souls

-On November 1st and 2nd, virtually the entire country will decamp to cemeteries across Poland.
-Day and night, candles and flowers will be laid on the graves of the departed.
+On November 1st and 2nd, virtually the entire country decamps to cemeteries across Poland.
+Day and night, candles and flowers are laid on the graves of the departed.
 This may sound like a pretty heavy scenario, and not the kind of thing that foreigners might want to investigate.
 But if you're new to Poland, this is a moment that's not to be missed.
 There is a morose side to All Souls and All Saints, but there is also a strong element of magic.
 Foregoing All Saints would be like travelling to Seville and skipping the famed Easter processions.

 Step through the Gothic gateway of Rakowicki Cemetery as night falls and you'll find yourself in a parallel world.
 Thousands of candles in transparent, coloured vases gather on graves and at the foot of memorials.
 Priests singing psalms wander the paths, clouds of incense wafting over their shoulders.
 Fresh flowers adorn every corner.
 It feels like you're walking through a sort of lagoon of glowing colours.
 All about, there's a hushed, respectful atmosphere - it's an incredibly dignified tribute to the departed.

 Rakowicki makes an especially powerful impact, as the majority of the graves stand up as works of art in their own right.
 Like Paris's Pere Lachaise, this nineteenth century necropolis holds the tombs of many great historical figures.
 Mausoleums of illustrious families stand side by side with the tombs of artists, soldiers, philosophers and men of the cloth.
 Memorials to some of the major dramas in Poland's history - uprisings during the nineteenth century occupation, the 20th century wars, the communist persecution campaigns - have rivers of candles flowing from them by November 2nd.